Dog Longevity Guide · by Jamie

 Household Hazards

-The things in most homes that carry real risk,and the warnings that are overblown.
-A practical, honest list.
+The things in most homes that carry real, documented risk — and the warnings that are overblown.
+A practical, honest list built from the actual toxicology data.

 08